JAlcocerT/JAlcocerT/content/docs/Dev/web.md

 > MIT | 🕵️‍♂️ All-in-one OSINT tool for analysing any website

-5. See how a linkshortener see your site: https://dub.co/
+5. See how a linkshortener works for your site

 6. Does the site have **[Broken Links](https://fossengineer.com/nextjs-ssg/#do-i-got-any-broken-links)?**